manol-dimitrov/advent-of-code-2020/README.md

 Advent of Code 2020

-1. Day 1

-General Approach: Sort array, then use two pointers to walk through it
+1. Day 1 Approach – Sort array, then use two pointers to walk through it